Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

-The following subalgorithm computes the cover edges dfined in \cref{def:cover_edge}.
+The following subalgorithm computes the cover edges defined in \cref{def:cover_edges}.

-\begin{sublemma}[Correctness of Computing Cover Edges] Given a subgraph $G$ of the footmark graph of walks $\mathcal{W}$, and the subset $E_f$ of final edges of the walks, the set $C$ returned by \textproc{ComputeCoverEdges()} in \cref{alg:compute_cover_edges} contains an edge if and only if it is a cover edge of $\mathcal{W}$ with respect to $E_f$. \begin{proof} Let the final edge $e_f$ be trivially included as the base case at line \ref{alg_line:compute_cover_edges:initial_cover_edge}.
-Define $c_0 = e_f$.

-\textbf{(Soundness)}: Assume as an induction hypothesis (IH) that the edges $c_0, c_1, \dots, c_k$ have been correctly appended to the set $C$ by the algorithm, and that each $c_{i+1}$ is ceiling-adjacent to $c_i$, and is a cover edge.
-Since all ceiling-adjacent edges are added to $Q$, $c_k$ is also added to $Q$.
-Consider the execution step when $c_k$ is retrieved from $Q$.
-If $c_{k+1}$ is already in $C$, then the proposition holds trivially.
-By the algorithm, every ceiling-adjacent edge $e$ that is either adjacent to $c_k$ or has a path from $c_k$ to $e$ is added to $C$ at \cref{alg_line:compute_cover_edges:add_connected_cover_edge}, and $e$ becomes $c_{k+1}$ in the ceiling edge chain.
-This implies that $e$ is a cover edge by the definition of cover edge.
-Thus, by induction, all edges appended by the algorithm form a ceiling-adjacent cover edge chain.
-Hence, the set $C$ constructed by the algorithm contains only valid cover edges and is therefore sound.

-\textbf{(Completeness)}: Suppose there exists an edge $e$ that is a cover edge but is not appended by the algorithm.
-By the definition of cover edge, there exists a cover edge chain $(c_0, c_1, \dots, c_k)$ such that $c_{i+1}$ is ceiling-adjacent to $c_i$ for all $0 \le i < k$.
-Let $e = c_j$ be the first edge in this chain that is not in $C$.
-According to the algorithm, immediately after $c_{j-1}$ is retrieved from $Q$, all ceiling-adjacent edges to $c_{j-1}$ that are adjacent to $c_{j-1}$ or for which there exists a path from $c_{j-1}$ to them are added to $C$ at \cref{alg_line:compute_cover_edges:add_connected_cover_edge}.
-Therefore, $c_j$ must have been added to $C$, leading to a contradiction.
-This implies that no such missing cover edge exists.
-Hence, the algorithm includes all ceiling-adjacent cover edges reachable from $e_f$, and completeness is guaranteed.

-Therefore, the algorithm correctly constructs the entire set of cover edges via a ceiling-adjacent path starting from $e_f$. \end{proof} \end{sublemma}

 \begin{sublemma}[Time Complexity of Computing Cover Edges] Let $h$ be the height of the computation graph and $w$ be its width.
-Then the time complexity of the algorithm \textproc{ComputeCoverEdges()} on input graph $G$ with edge set $E_f$ is bounded by $O(h^6 w^2)$. \begin{proof} The total number of edges in the computation graph is $O(h^2 w)$.
-Each edge in the queue $Q$ is processed at most once because once added, it is marked visited and not re-added.
-For each edge $e \in Q$, the algorithm obtains the set of ceiling-adjacent edges $E_c$, which takes $O(h^3logh)$.
+Then the time complexity of the algorithm \ComputeCoverEdges{} in \cref{alg:compute_cover_edges} is bounded by $\bigO(h^5 w^2)$. \begin{proof} The computation graph contains at most $\bigO(h^2 w)$ edges.
+Each edge is inserted into the queue $Q$ at most once, since once an edge is added to the cover set $C$, it is marked and never re-enqueued.

-For each $f \in E_c$, the algorithm checks adjacency or reachability to $e$: \begin{itemize} \item Checking adjacency can be done in constant time by checking whether two edges share a common vertex. \item Checking reachability involves a DFS or BFS limited to $O(h^2 w)$ edges in the worst case. \end{itemize}
+Consider a single iteration of the while-loop when an edge $e$ is dequeued from $Q$.
+If $e$ is a folding edge, the algorithm computes the set of weakly ceiling-adjacent edges to $e$.
+By \cref{sublem:time_complexity_weakly_ceiling_adjacent_edges}, this step takes $\bigO((h^2+\log w) \log h)$ time and returns at most $\bigO(h)$ edges.